evalece/bench-the-query/README.md

 - Furthermore, benchmark results are made accessible in a pre-configured Grafana Dashboard.
 - Users use this tool by entering a list of payload size used in querying and setting desire loads in load test the same way as K6 load test.

+## Bench the Query under the hood:

+A containerized benchmarking suite to compare GraphQL and REST API (FastAPI for now, more later) performance under simulated load using K6 while enabling realtime tracking in Grafana.
+  If -> desinates dataflow, we have:
+  Lua script -> Redis <-> GraphQL & FastAPI <-> K6 -> InfluxDB-> Grafana.

 ## What Bench the Query is not?
 - While more client servers are to be added more a more inclusive benchmark test, the client protocols and security checks are not made to be serve production codes.